Xinglab/SQUID/README.md

 SciPy.
 2. Install pysam version 0.8.4
 3. Install kallisto for the run with fastq files provided
-4. Install cufflinks for the run without fastq files provided
-5. Install DEXseq to run differential spliced intron analysis
+4. Install DEXseq to run differential spliced intron analysis
-6. Add the Python directory to the $PATH environment variable.
+5. Add the Python directory to the $PATH environment variable.

 Installation
 ------------